 - 6.4.4.1 General Regulations Site design and construction standards are intended to ensure that further consideration in all districts will be given to the natural resources and characteristics of a site, to its topographic and geologic conditions, to public convenience and safety and to the attractiveness of a proposed use on a site. - a.
 Design and construction shall minimize, to the extent possible, the following features: - Encroachment within any wetland or flood plain; - Area over which existing vegetation is to be removed; - Earth removal and volume of cut and fill; - o Points of traffic conflict (both pedestrian and vehicular); and - Amount of impervious cover especially in aquifer areas. - b.
-Design and construction shall maximize, to the extent possible, the following features: - Maintenance of existing rates of runoff from the site; - Preservation of the existing flood storage capacity of the site; - Phased construction with detailed erosion control measures; - Maintenance of existing site features particularly existing vegetative cover; and vegetative cover; and - o On-going maintenance of the site's land and water resources.
+Design and construction shall maximize, to the maximum extent possible, the following features: - Siting multi-family, commercial, and mixed-use structures so they relate to the street in a pedestrian fashion, creating a walkable, inviting, active streetscape with parking in the rear.
+Streetscapes should include bicycle amenities, shade trees, and wider sidewalks for pedestrian activity and outdoor seating; - Low impact development techniques employed to manage stormwater runoff; - Shade trees in parking areas to combat heat island effect; - Landscaping buffers abutting single-family residential areas; - Use of native plantings that are drought tolerant; - Connections to any existing trails or sidewalks to create a walkable network; - Screening HVAC equipment from view; - Maintenance of existing rates of runoff from the site; - Preservation of the existing flood storage capacity of the site; - Phased construction with detailed erosion control measures; - Preservation and maintenance of existing site features particularly existing vegetative cover; and - On-going maintenance of the site's land and water resources.